Countdown to Lunar New Year: 8 Weeks to Prepare

 Design Validation Testing Outcomes:

-- First draft program and testing troubleshoot guide
+- First draft procedure for programming and testing troubleshoot guide

-- Frozen mechanical Bill of Materials for your product materials
+- Freeze mechanical Bill of Materials for your product materials

 - First draft Quality Control Guide (This will be the outcome your team creates after reviewing your samples units)